 Sri Viswanath, CTO of Atlassian, shared details about the much talked about Trello acquisition, how Atlassian doesn’t have a traditional sales model, and why their core values are honest, effective and sure to make your mother blush.

-Q - What's brought you to Atlassian from Groupon?
+Q – What brought you to Atlassian from Groupon?

-Sri - Atlassian is a unique company.
-Very unique in terms of the business model, how the company is set up, the people, the values, and the growth that we are having.
-Our founders started the company in Sydney; they wrote the first version of Jira and have grown the company for the last 15 years.
-People love working at Atlassian--we can hire the best of the best people across the company.
+Sri – Atlassian is a unique company.
+Very unique in terms of the business model, how the company is set up, the people, the values, and our growth.
+Our founders started the company in Sydney; they wrote the first version of JIRA and have grown the company for the last 15 years.
+People love working at Atlassian–we can hire the best of the best people across the company.

 Lastly, we are growing at a pretty steep rate.
 We went public a few years ago, but if you look at our growth we are a double digit growth company.
 If you’re in a growth company, the challenges are multifold.
 Every day the job gets bigger.
 I don’t only think about building features for today, but also think about making sure we consider the next five years of growth.
 Considering all this, it was a slam dunk, coming here.
 It’s been awesome.

 Q – You’re responsible for a lot of products and you joined the company probably to make a big impact.
 Is that a daunting task at a big company where there’s a lot already established?

 Sri – No. We don’t act like a big company.
 We lean heavily on innovation, and we act like a small company in terms of nimbleness and how we operate.
 We have gone through a number of transitions.
 For example, we have been investing significantly in the cloud.
 In the last year in fact, we moved our cloud platform from our own data centers to AWS, which is a massive change for the company.
 I’m energized by all the challenges that we have.
 The best part is we have amazing people.
 My leadership team worries about these challenges and makes sure that we can grow, and I can sleep better.